quilligana/demo_blog/README.md

 ##Features

 I am constantly adding new features to this application for demonstration purposes.
 If you are interested in hiring me, and you would like to see a particular feature built out, just add it to the GitHub Issues and I will do my best to add it as soon as possible.
+For now, here is a list of what's done and what's in the pipeline.

+###Completed

-- [x] Blog application
+- [x] Basic blog application
 - [x] Basic user authentication and authorization

+###TODO

 - [ ] Deploy to Heroku
 - [ ] Login with Twitter or Facebook using OmniAuth